Where to Stay in Kyoto

 Insider tip: Purchase an ICOCA or Suica card for seamless travel on buses and subways; they can also be used at many convenience stores and vending machines.

-Safety in Kyoto
+Stay in Kyoto Station Area

 Very safeSolo Female Travel